 Let’s dig into diet as an example.
 While it’s hard to nail down a universally “correct” way to eat, there are certain consistencies scientists have charted across some of the longest-living populations in the world.
 These regions, where life expectancy is well above the global average, are known as Blue Zones—and while their residents don’t all eat identically, they do share an emphasis on plant-based foods.
 The same goes for moving your body—moderate physical activity seems to be something Blue Zone residents have in common.
 (2)

-On the flip side, scientists have also linked choices like smoking, fast food and sugary drinks with poor outcomes for wellbeing and accelerated aging.
+On the flip side, scientists have also linked choices like smoking, fast food, and excess sugar consumption with accelerated aging and poor outcomes for wellbeing.
 Research also tells us that a sedentary lifestyle isn’t ideal either.
+Need help getting motivated?
+We got you.
 (3,4)

 The interesting overlap